JimGigantes/RegexTutorial/gist-template.md

 i (Case Insensitive): It ignores the capitalization when trying to find matches. m (Multi Line): This enables you to look to multiple different lines of the string, to see if there are matches in different parts of the string.

-u (unicode)
-y (sticky): this tries to match the lastIndex property.
-So if you have the following code
+y (sticky): this tries to match the last Index property.
+So, if you have the following code

     var reg = /t/y
         reg.lastIndex = 6
     "I went to the store earlier.".match(reg); It would return True.

-    What happens here is that it is is trying to match a particular part starting at a particular character (defined by lastIndex).
+    What happens here is that it is trying to match a particular part starting at a particular character (defined by lastIndex).
 There are a few things to remember.
 After it returns true.
 It then increments.
-So since it returned true this last time it will increment to 7.
+So, since it returned true this last time it will increment to 7.
 If it ever returns null, it will go back to a value of 0.

 ### Character Escapes

 \ (Backslash): you can use  the backslash to help escape using the Regex function of a character.
-For instance if you are looking to match a file type you might try /.txt/ but that may not work if there is something else other than a '.' in the name of the file.
-So using the back slash this way /\.txt/ removes the regex function associated with the '.' which of course would normally match whatever comes before the txt in this example.
+For instance, if you are looking to match a file type you might try /.txt/ but that may not work if there is something else other than a '.' in the name of the file.
+So, using the back slash this way /\.txt/ removes the regex function associated with the '.' which of course would normally match whatever comes before the txt in this example.

 ## Author